 You can open the door during the cooking process to check on your food.
-If you are cooking for a longer period, you might need to add more wood logs to the burning coals to ensure you keep the required temperature.
+If you are cooking for a longer the burning coals to ensure you keep the required temperature.
 The oven will keep the heat for up to 6